-On 1 April 1948, Helicopter Utility Squadron ONE and TWO (HU-1 and HU-2), both known as the "Fleet Angels," were formed from the newly decommissioned Helicopter Development Squadron THREE (VX-3) at Lakehurst, New Jersey.
-These were the Navy's first two helicopter squadrons.
+The U.S. Navy's first two helicopter squadrons, Helicopter Utility Squadrons ONE and TWO (HU-1 and HU-2), both known as the "Fleet Angels", were formed on 01 April 1948, from the decommissioned Helicopter Development Squadron THREE (VX-3) in Lakehurst, New Jersey.

-Seventeen years later in July 1965, HU-2 was redesignated Helicopter Combat Support Squadron TWO (HC-2).
-In October 1973, the Fleet Angels moved to Jacksonville, FL.
-Over the years, the Fleet Angels distinguished itself with many firsts: First MEDEVAC, first blimp rescue, first all-weather day/night detachment, first night Doppler rescue, and first night full autorotation to a flight deck.
-Their existence was justified by their superior record and astonishing 2,318 rescues.
-The "Fleet Angels" were disestablished on 30 September 1977, falling victim to budget restraints after 30 years of proud service.
+Seventeen years later, in July 1965, HU-2 was re-designated Helicopter Combat Support Squadron TWO (HC-2).
+In October 1973, HU-2 moved to Jacksonville, Florida.
+The squadron distinguished itself with many firsts: the first helicopter-borne MEDEVAC, the first blimp rescue, the first all-weather day/night detachment, and the first full autorotation to a flight deck at night.
+Despite an astonishing 2,318 rescues, the "Fleet Angels" were disestablished on 30 September 1977, falling victim to budget restraints after nearly 30 years of proud service.